HenFaibishProjects/ai-team-kit/IMPLEMENTATION.md

-# AI Team Kit - Complete Implementation Summary
+# Virtual Team Kit - Complete Implementation Summary

 ## Project Overview
-The AI Team Kit is a full-stack application for configuring and managing AI development teams.
+The Virtual Team Kit is a full-stack application for configuring and managing AI development teams.
 It consists of a NestJS backend and an Angular frontend with a wizard-based workflow.

 ---